 A change comment is not the same as a comment added to a page.
-Refer to Working with Comments for information about that type of comment.
+Refer to Commenting on pages and blog posts for information about that type of comment.

 Note that once a change comment has been added and the page has been saved, it is not possible to update or remove the change comment.